 Developer mode exposes advanced options that are unavailable by default in integrator.io.
+Please note that you need to have Administrator access to utilize developer tools.

 Use the following steps to switch to Developer mode, if you are signed in with Manager access to the account: